 The museum pass isn’t only going to save you money, but also time.
 You won’t need to stand in the long line to every museum and you could skip the ticket line at both Versailles and the Louvre – the longest lines to wait in.
 If you want to include other attractions in your pass you could look up Paris Pass.

 Speaking of Louvre… if you’re not an art lover and trying to go to Louvre just to see the Mona Lisa: don’t!
-Don’t be one of the tourists who goes in, takes a photo of the Mona Lisa, and leaves.
-There is a beautiful collection of Dutch 17th century art (my favorite) that’s almost empty, so you can see it in peace.
+Don’t be one of the tourists who go in, takes a photo of the Mona Lisa, and leaves.
+There is a beautiful collection of Dutch 17th-century art (my favorite) that’s almost empty, so you can see it in peace.

 Don’t Visit Paris Without Travel Insurance